rails/mission_control-jobs/README.md

 ## Contributing

 Thanks for your interest in contributing!
-To get the app running locally just run:
+To get the app running locally, just run:
 ```
 bin/setup
 ```